join the orchestra

 information

-Is there a charge for membership, student tuition or registration?
+Is there a charge for membership, student tuition, or registration?

 There are no tuition, registration, or membership fees for this project.

-What is the time commitment for orchestra members?
+What is the time commitment for members?

 What instruments can be played in the GFFO?